PeterZsigmond/ChatForEveryone/README.md

 # Welcome to ChatForEveryone!

 Hi!
-I'm Zsigmond Péter, and this is my first **Spring Boot** project.
+I'm Zsigmond Pï¿½ter, and this is my first **Spring Boot** project.
 This is a little chat webapplication, with some REST webservice, written in JAVA.

 ## Install